 Being under the influence of drugs, whether legal or illegal, or being in charge of a vehicle while over the specified limit for certain drugs is a chargeable offence which can lead to a disqualification.
 If you are over the specified limit, it will not matter whether you feel fit to drive.
 The police will often use devices to defence whether or not you are over the specified limit at the roadside upon being pulled over.
 A successful defence will often involve challenging the forensic detail of the tests conducted by the police which will require expert knowledge of the criteria for adducing and relying upon forensic evidence.
 IF you are facing a charge for drug driving, Kings Cross Barristers can provide you with legal representation to help ensure that you receive a fair hearing and increase your chances of a successful acquittal.

 IF you are the Registered Keeper of a vehicle, and the vehicle is caught by an automated speed camera or traffic signal, a Section 172 notice will be sent to your address requiring you to name the driver who was in charge of the vehicle at the time of the incident.
 A failure to respond to this notice its own separate offence which can incur 6 penalty points your driving licence and lead to disqualification.
-It is sometimes the case that you have responded to a Section 172 notice, but for some reason that CPS have not received your response and continue to prosecute.
-In such circumstances it will be necessary to convince a judge or magistrates that you did in fact respond to the notice.
 Having a legal representative to advocate on your behalf in court can radically improve your chances of successfully defending against such a charge.

 It is a chargeable offence to be in operation of a mobile phone whilst driving which including making or receiving a phone call, text message, email or using the mobile phone for any other purpose.
 If you a supervising a learning driver and using a mobile phone you can also face prosecution.
 The consequence of using a mobile phone is 6 penalty points on your license and a fine, which could lead to you being disqualified from driving.
 Defending against such charges will often involve cross examination regarding whether or not you were indeed in operation a mobile phone.
 Having an expert barrister can radically improve your chances of defending against a charge and being acquitted.